SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-guide.rst

 	  --no-auto-advance     disable auto-advancing through wiring steps
 	  --fix                 detect errors in existing wiring and just show corrective steps
+	  --log LOGFILE         record the times at which each cable is installed

 	machine topology dimensions:
 	  --num-boards N, -n N  build the 'squarest' system with this many boards